SConsul/Adversarial_Attacks/README.md

 #### Results with queries from training data :

 ![Table1 : Number of queries vs Accuracy](images/table1.png)
+Table1 : Number of queries vs Accuracy

 ![Graph1 : Number of queries vs Accuracy](images/graph1.png)
+Graph1 : Number of queries vs Accuracy

 #### Results with queries chosen from Gaussian distrbution :

+It may be that the attacker does not have any access to the training data of the target model.
+He therefore queries on images chosen randomly from a Gaussian distribution with appropriate mean and variance.
+The results for this type of an attacker model are given below.

 ![Table2 : Number of queries vs Accuracy](images/table2.png)
+Table2 : Number of queries vs Accuracy

 ![Graph2 : Number of queries vs Accuracy](images/graph2.png)
+Graph2 : Number of queries vs Accuracy

+### Conclusion and defenses

+Thus, we see that even without access to the training data of a model, an attacker can estimate a model well through just gradient queries.

+Because querying is the way a company provides an ML-based service, there is no real defense for this attack.
+The only precaution might be to limit the amount of gradient based information provided or encode the gradient information in a way that is provides a comprehension of the model as well as making it difficult for attackers to backtrack and work out the details of the gradient value itself.

 ## References